JonathanAndrews/MakersBnB/README.md

 - Users are able to list a space with their ID saved to that space
 - Have a skeletal structure which allows a user to book a date in a space

+##Lessons from each day

+1. Don’t code until you understand, _don’t panic_.

+2. Understand the stack.

+3. Work front to back, “feature —> Unit —> refactor“

+4. Focus on process, not the project.

+5. __Have fun__.

 ##What We Would Want to Improve

 ##How You Feel It Went